 - 2 Tablespoons chopped fresh basil

 - Add bread flour, yeast, and salt to bowl of food processor fitted with steel blade.
 Pulse 5 times to combine.
 Add olive oil and water.
 Process until a rough ball forms, 30 to 40 seconds.
 Let rest for 2 minutes.
 Process an additional 30 seconds.
 Transfer to lightly floured surface; knead by hand to form a smooth, round ball.
-Place in a large, lightly greased bowl; cover tightly with plastic wrap and let rise until doubled in size, about 1-1/2 hours.
-(Alternatively, the dough can be refrigerated for at least 8 hours or up to 16 hours.)
+Place in a large, lightly greased bowl; cover tightly with plastic wrap and let rise until doubled in size, about 1-½ hours.
 Yield: 1 pound of pizza dough – enough for 2 pizzas.
+(See Tip 2)

 - Place drained tomatoes in bowl of food processor fitted with steel blade.
 Add garlic, olive oil, vinegar, and oregano; process until smooth, about 30 seconds.
 Season to taste with salt and freshly ground black pepper.
 (Sauce can be refrigerated for up to 1 week, or frozen for up to 1 month.)
 Yield: 2 cups.